 Core Components

 Prompt Analytics Dashboard Consolidates all tracked prompts showing versions, usage trends, and key performance indicators such as latency, token cost, and evaluation results.
-Swfte Connect provides this visibility across all your AI providers in a unified dashboard.
+Swfte Connect provides this visibility across all your AI providers in a unified dashboard, so teams can compare provider performance side by side without stitching together disparate tools.

 Key Metrics Every AI Team Should Track